Oleksandr Hrytsay: International career

 Hrytsay made his debut for the Ukraine national football team on 22 August 2007 in a 2–1 victory over Uzbekistan.
 On 17 October 2007 he played against Faroe Islands replacing Anatoliy Tymoshchuk at 69 minute.
 On 21 November 2007, he played titular against France.

 Managerial career

 From 2015 to 2019 he has been hired as Zorya Luhansk assistant coach.
 In 2020 he has been appointed as Rukh Lviv as assistant and he left in summer 2021. as he has been appointed as head coach of VPK-Ahro Shevchenkivka in Ukrainian First League.
 On 18 August 2021 he managed to bring the team into the Second preliminary round, after winning against Real Pharma Odesa in the season 2021–22 in Ukrainian Cup.
 On 31 August 2021 he managed to get the team into the Round of 32, after winning against Balkany Zorya in Ukrainian Cup in the season 2021–22.
+In 2025 he was appointed as assistant coach of Chornomorets Odesa.